 |

-80th anniversary of its founding.
-The official starting point of the
+the 80th anniversary of its founding.
+The official starting point

-region's existence as an independent administrative region is a decree
+of the region's existence as an independent administrative region

-of the People's Commissariat of Internal Affairs of June 20, 1918,
+is a decree of the People's Commissariat of Internal Affairs of

-forming Ivanovo-Voznesensk Province, which soon became Ivanovo Region.
+June 20, 1918, forming Ivanovo-Voznesensk Province, which soon became

-as an economic and political unit began long before it appeared on the
+and political unit began long before it appeared on the map.
+The

-map.
-The territory of present-day Ivanovo Region lies at the very heart
+territory of present-day Ivanovo Region lies at the very heart of

 of the Vladimir-Rostov Opolye, an area of fertile open fields.